 - Power bills

 - Parking Space

-Complete the Booking
+Complete the Reservation

-After you believe you've found "the one", start the reservation process.
+After you feel you've identified "the one", begin the booking process.
 You'll likely be required to submit a security deposit at time of reservation.

-Put the property manager's contact info into your smartphone and wallet for quick access to answers throughout your trip.
+Put the rental manager's contact information into your phone and wallet for quick access to answers during your trip.

 During your Stay

-- Make sure that you protect the property owner (and your things!) by keeping the home secured while you are away, exactly like you would in your own home.
+- Ensure you protect the owner (and your stuff!) by keeping the rental secured while you are away, just like you would at home.